crankin/kingjoe/content/journal/7-april-2023-am.md

 ---
-title: Friday, 7 April 2023, morning
+longdate: Friday, 7 April 2023, morning
+title: Paris.
+Where the wild things are
 date: 2023-04-07
 layout: layouts/journal.njk
 ---
 #### 5:49 AM
 #### Paris

-## Paris: Where the wild things are.

 Sitting here looking at the lights of London, as the full moon is about an hour from dropping beyond the western horizon.
 There’s a glow to the east, a faint peach color, highlighting the silhouette of pale, gray-purple clouds.